 Land Acknowledgement

 The Alberta Geomatics Historical Society acknowledges the traditional lands and territories of the Indigenous peoples who have lived on these lands and taken care of them since time immemorial.
-What became known as the Province of Alberta in 1905 is also the traditional and ancestral home to many Indigenous peoples, and for that, we are honored to have shared this land with them since Treaties 6, 7, and 8 were entered into.
+What became known as the Province of Alberta in 1905 is also the traditional and ancestral home to many Indigenous peoples, and for that, we are honored to have shared this land, now covered by Treaties 4, 6, 7, 8 and 10, with them.
 Alberta is also the historical Northwest Métis Homeland.
 We acknowledge the many First Nations, Métis, and Inuit who have lived in and cared for these lands for generations.
 We make this acknowledgment as an act of reconciliation and gratitude to those whose territory we reside on or are visiting.

 Historic Relationship between Indigenous Peoples and Surveyors